n-ii-ma/Repotify/README.md

 + [Contact](#contact)

 ## General Info
-This React-Redux app uses the Spotify API to let you search any artist you want and get their top ten tracks.
-By using the Spotify Embed you can play and share the tracks with others.
+This React-Redux app uses the Spotify API to let clients search any artist's name and get their top ten tracks.
+By using the Spotify Embed they can play and share the tracks with others.

 ## Address
 https://repotify.netlify.app/